-Strategic buyers are companies that would gain a synergistic benefit from the purchase of your company.
-Sequoia undertakes exhaustive market research to identify allied industry sectors whose member companies would benefit from a combination with your business.
+Strategic buyers are companies that would gain a synergistic benefit from the acquisition of your company.
+Sequoia undertakes exhaustive market research to identify allied industry sectors whose member companies would benefit from a combination with your company.
 We mine numerous leading industry databases and internet sources for companies in those sectors.
-Sequoia’s worldwide reach stems in part from our continual investment in the same market intelligence technology found in use by multinational investment banks and corporate finance groups.
-These industry specific tools enable us to not only determine the potential fit of the strategic buyers, but also to identify each company’s acquisition history, transaction multiples paid for past target acquisitions, and details on the company decision makers.
+Sequoia’s worldwide reach stems in part from our continual investment in the same class of market intelligence technology found in use by multinational investment banks and corporate finance groups.
+These industry specific tools enable us to determine the fit of potential strategic buyers as well as to identify each strategic buyer’s acquisition history, transaction multiples paid for past target acquisitions, and details on the company decision makers.
 The result of this research is a global market of strategic buyers to which we market your company.
 Sequoia’s engagements have produced unique target strategic buyer lists ranging from 100 to 500 companies.
 The list of strategic buyers created for the sale of your company is provided to you for review and approval before we launch our direct marketing campaign to the company CEOs, Corporate Development VPs, and other executives within each strategic buyer company.

 2. Private Equity Groups

-Private equity firms are professional investors that acquire businesses using funds provided by institutions or other pools of money seeking a return from the investment in diverse business interests.
-Private equity firms broadly classify their investments as either “platforms” (companies with EBITDA from $5 - 10 million or more) or “add-ons” (companies with EBITDA from $1-5 million or more).
-Your company may have many characteristics that are highly sought after by the private equity sector.
-Sequoia has direct access to more than 5,000 private equity firms worldwide of which approximately 1,800 are appropriate for mid-market transactions.
-We have successfully sold businesses to private equity in past engagements and will directly target them in our marketing campaign for your company.
+Private equity firms are professional investors that acquire companies using funds provided by institutions or other pools of money seeking a return from the investment in diverse business interests.
+Private equity firms broadly classify their investments as either “platforms” (companies with EBITDA from $5-10 million or more) or “add-ons” (companies with EBITDA from $1-5 million or more).
+Your company may have many attributes that are highly sought after by the private equity sector.
+Sequoia has direct access to approximately 2,300 private equity firms that are appropriate for mid-market transactions.
+We have successfully sold companies to private equity in past engagements and will directly target them in our marketing campaign for your company.

 3. Sequoia’s Professional Network